 Propagation: USFWS staff will maintain salamander standing and refugia stocks to encourage reproduction.
 We will separate all progeny by generation.
-If reintroduction is warranted, staff will employ pairwise and group mating to produce offspring.
-Staff will initiate stocking once juveniles have reached 30 mm total length.
+If reintroduction is warranted, staff will employ pairwise and group mating of adults from each geographic location to produce offspring.
+Staff will initiate stocking to each geographic once juveniles have reached 30 mm total length.